risb21/smart-scarecrow/esp32-tasks/README.md

     ```sh
     idf.py --no-ccache -p <COMx or /dev/ttyUSBx or /dev/ttyACMx> build flash monitor
     ```
-1. Press the `RST` button to reset the ESP32 CAM, booting it up with the newly flashed program
+1. Remove the short between `IO0` and `GND` and press the `RST` button to reset the ESP32 CAM, booting it up with the newly flashed program
 1. Run the TCP client python script in `../tcp-socket-client`.
 Using the IP address and port of the TCP server running on the ESP32 CAM, which is mentioned in the logs, enter them in the TCP client script:

     ![Getting TCP server IP and port from the logs from the ESP32 CAM](https://github.com/risb21/smart-scarecrow/assets/65121903/1320ad5a-b84d-496b-87d1-aca6ed99a5eb)